sanchit96N/WALLPICker/README.md

-Wallpicker
+WallPicker
 =========================================

 About
 =========================================
-a online wallpaper feeder that changes the desktop wallpaper in specified time interval and also refreshes the wallpaper list of the user whenever it finds an active internet connection.
+A online wallpaper feeder that changes the desktop wallpaper in specified time interval and also refreshes the wallpaper list of the user whenever it finds an active internet connection.

 Istallation
 =========================================